 Streamflow measurements shall be conducted monthly.
-Monitoring streamflow is important for water budget analysis and evaluation of stream depletions associated with groundwater conditions.
+Monitoring streamflow is important for water budget analyses and for the evaluation of stream depletions associated with groundwater conditions.
 The following guidelines have been adopted from the GSP Regulations and DWR's BMP#1 (DWR, 2016a):